TomWiesenberg/friendly-phigestat-6cb7/README.md

 # JACOB READ THIS

 Sooo, you just got to follow the instructions below.
 Have fun!

+P.S. don't look at the commited changes bc that will make me sad

 # Pre-requisites